Gundala (film): Development

 Bumilangit Studios, as the owner of Gundala's intellectual property, has been developing the idea of making a Gundala movie since 2014.
 The search for the right director and scriptwriter for Gundala was not easy, and took Bumilangit years to finally find the perfect match.
 On April 4, 2018, Joko Anwar was announced as the writer and the director for the film.
 He is one of Indonesia's most prolific and celebrated film directors.

 Joko Anwar admitted that the scriptwriting process for Gundala has been the hardest work of his career so far.
 Usually, he spends one to two months on a typical script, but he eventually ended up spending a total of seven months for this project.
 Reinterpreting Gundala's origin from the original 1969 comic, he reworked the story in a way that could attract Millennials and Gen Z. Hasmi's comics and notes about Gundala helped him write the script.

 Production

-Joko Anwar felt that Abimana Aryasatya was the perfect actor to portray Sancaka/Gundala, due to his vulnerable and strong aura.
-After several attempts, Joko finally convinced Abimana, and he finally accepted the offer.

 Gundala's costume was a team effort between Iwan Nazif (Bumilangit Creative Engine) and Chris Lie (Caravan Studio).
 The production was handled by Quantum Creations FX, based in Los Angeles, known for their works in Daredevil, Watchmen, Supergirl, The Hunger Games, Star Trek, and Iron Man.

 Filming for Gundala took 53 days in 70 locations, including Jakarta, Cilegon, and Purwakarta, and involved 1,500 extras and 300 film crew.
 Principal photography began in Purwakarta on September 1, 2018, with Ical Tanjung serving as director of photography.
 Filming wrapped on October 31, 2018.

 Post-production began in November 2018, and was completed around June 2019.
 Gundala involved many of the best film workers in Indonesia, one of them being Khikmawan Santosa, who often won the Best Sound Designer award at the prestigious Indonesian Film Festival.
 Gundala was one of his last projects before his death on May 11, 2019.